makinteract/DropboxSyncScript/README.md

 ### Video

-You can see a video that explains this firther at [this link](....)
+You can see a video that explains this process further at [this link](....)